BLSQ/openhexa-pipelines/dhis2-extraction/README.md

 With the `--metadata-only` flag, only the metadata tables are downloaded.

-The program may perform requests to 3 different DHIS2 API endpoints: `api/dataValueSet`, `api/analytics`, or `api/analytics/rawData`:
+The program may perform requests to 3 different DHIS2 API endpoints: `api/dataValueSet`, or `api/analytics`:

-**Exporting raw data values from the analytics tables** (default)
-`--mode analytics-raw`
-The `api/analytics/rawData` endpoint from DHIS2 is used.
-Data values are exported from the analytics tables as raw data values, i.e. no temporal aggregation is performed.
-Note: data for children of the provided org. units will also be collected.

-**Exporting aggregated data values from the analytics tables**
+**Exporting aggregated data values from the analytics tables**  (default) `--mode analytics`
-`--mode analytics`
 The `api/analytics` endpoint from DHIS2 is used.
 Data values are exported from the analytics tables and aggregated according to the `period` dimension, *e.g.* data will be aggregated per year if periods were provided as DHIS2 years.